SaphMB/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies)

 Former communications professional turned developer.
-After gaining valuable experience working within the charity and public sectors, I'm training to become a developer at Maker's Academy, an intensive developer bootcamp.
+After gaining valuable experience working within the charity and public sectors, I'm training to become a developer at Makers Academy, an intensive developer bootcamp.
 I'm particularly interested in technology for good, combining my experience in the charity sector with my enjoyment of problem solving.

 <a name="skills"></a>
 ## Skills